Western green mamba: Taxonomy

 The western green mamba was first described by the American herpetologist and physician Edward Hallowell in 1844 as Leptophis viridis, from a specimen collected in Liberia.
 The specific name viridis is the Latin adjective "green".
 In 1852, Hallowell described Dinophis hammondii from two specimens of western green mambas collected in Liberia, naming it for his friend Ogden Hammond of South Carolina.
-These were later deemed by Belgian-British zoologist George Albert Boulenger to be the same species.
+These were later deemed the same species by Belgian-British zoologist George Albert Boulenger.

 The genus was misspelt as Dendraspis by Dumeril in 1856, and generally uncorrected by subsequent authors.
 In 1936, Dutch herpetologist Leo Brongersma pointed the correct spelling was Dendroaspis.
 Analysis of the components of the venom of all mambas places the western green mamba as sister species to Jameson's mamba.
 In addition to being called the western green mamba, this species is also commonly known as the West African green mamba, and formerly Hallowell's green mamba.

 Analysis of the components of the venom of all mambas places the western green mamba sister to Jameson's mamba (Dendroapsis j. jamesoni and j. kaimosae), as shown in the cladogram below.